ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

         "tags": []
     }

-Create or Update a configuration
+Create or Update a configurationData
 """"""""""""""""""""""""""""""""

 **.../config/{uniqueNodeId}/update**